kjkasi/EasyNetQWiki/Documentation/Send-receive.md

     bus.Receive<MyOtherMessage>(queue, message => Console.WriteLine("MyOtherMessage: {0}", message.Text));

-If a message arrives on a receive queue that doesn't have a matching receiver, EasyNetQ will write the message to the EasyNetQ error queue with an exception saying 'No handler found for message type <message type>'.
+If a message arrives on a receive queue that doesn't have a matching receiver, EasyNetQ will write the message to the EasyNetQ error queue with an exception saying 'No handler found for message type &lt;message type&gt;'.